What is Digital Print for Packaging?

 Short Runs & Sampling

 It is typically cheaper to produce small runs in digital printing than offset printing.
-When an order of fewer than a hundred pieces is required, digital printing is definitely the way to go.
+When an order of fewer than a hundred pieces is required, digital printing is the way to go.

 When it comes to custom package sampling, digital printing again beats out flexography printing and other conventional forms of printing.